compulim/promise-pipe/README.md

   catch: function () { ... }, // native Promise function
   readFile: function () {
     // When the current Promise is resolved, call fs.readFile and return a new Promise
-    // The new Promise instance will also decorate with readFile and decodeBuffer },
+    // The new Promise instance will also be decorated with readFile and decodeBuffer },
   decodeBuffer: function () { ... }
 }